2010 Central Canada earthquake

-closest to the settlement of Val-des-Bois, Quebec.
+in the municipality of Val-des-Bois, Quebec.
 Canada's capital, Ottawa, declared this earthquake as being its most powerful in 65 years.

 It was felt across most of Ontario and Quebec, as well as parts of the northeastern United States, in addition to places as far as Chicago, Pittsburgh, Baltimore, Charleston, West Virginia, and Halifax.
 It was the first moderate earthquake associated with the Western Quebec Seismic Zone since 20 April 2002, when the area was affected by magnitude 5.1 Mw tremors.
-Southern Ontario was also affected by the 1998 magnitude 5.2 Mw Pymatuning earthquake, associated with a different seismic region (Southern Great Lakes Seismic Zone).
+Southern Ontario was also affected by the 1998 magnitude 5.2 Mw Pymatuning earthquake, associated with a different seismic region (Southern Great Lakes seismic zone).

 Although a 5.0 magnitude quake is considered to be moderate, the earthquake's depth (estimates of which vary between 16.4 km and 19.0 km) meant that its effects were more widely felt.

 Geology

 The magnitude 5.0 Mw intraplate earthquake occurred near the southern edge of the Western Quebec Seismic Zone, known for frequent, but minor tremors, occurring, on average, every five days.
 Far away from the North American tectonic plate's margin, the regional seismicity is controlled by a series of geologic faults formed over the last billion years by the processes of mountain building, including the Grenville orogeny, and subsequent erosion.
 The processes causing the earthquakes in the zone are not well understood: the tremors are not linked to particular seismogenic structures, nor are the sources of stress definitively identified.
 The initial focal mechanism of the 2010 earthquake suggests reverse faulting on a fault trending southeast–northwest.
 However, the size and depth of this earthquake make it uncertain whether the causative fault can be identified.

 Earthquakes of magnitude 4.5 or greater are fairly infrequent in the area, occurring at a rate of a few per decade.
 Some studies suggest, however, that larger earthquakes of magnitude around 7 may have occurred 4550 and 7060 years BP.